-Santiago is one of my favorite cities in South America!
-Surrounded by the snow-capped Andes mountains and rich with colonial history, these are just some of the reasons why you should visit Chile’s capital city!
+Santiago is one of the best cities in South America, surrounded by the snow-capped Andes mountains and rich with colonial history, these are just some of the reasons why you should visit Chile’s capital city!

-I spent one day in Santiago exploring some of the best sites in the city and have put together this guide of the 3 Best Things To Do in Santiago to add to your itinerary.
+I spent one day in Santiago exploring some of the best sites in the city and have put together this complete guide to the 3 Best Things To Do in Santiago Chile to add to your itinerary.

 WHERE IS SANTIAGO CHILE & HOW TO GET THERE

-Santiago is located in the middle of Chile and it is the country’s capital city with an estimated population of 5.6 million people.
+Santiago is located in the middle of Chile and it’s the country’s capital city with an estimated population of 5.6 million people.

 3 BEST THINGS TO DO IN SANTIAGO CHILE